About Us

 Logic • Compassion • Action

-Algorism wasn’t conceived in a Wall Street boardroom or by a tech billionaire with a ‘Singularity bunker.’
+Algorism wasn’t conceived in a Wall Street boardroom or by a tech billionaire with a ‘Singularity survival bunker.’

 It was born from the realization that surviving The Singularity won’t come from hiding, but from becoming better humans.